Stay updated on our activities

 - How can you assess the effectiveness and efficiency of policy proposals?

-- How can you ensure high-quality ex ante impact assessments?
+- How can you ensure high-quality ex ante Impact Assessments?

-- How can you use an impact assessment as a supporting tool for decision-making?
+- How can you use an Impact Assessment as a supporting tool for decision-making?

 What will you learn